nvaccess/nvda/user_docs/en/userGuide.md

 ##### Synthesizer {#SelectSynthesizerSynthesizer}

-This combo box allows you to choose the synthesizer you wish NVDA to use for speech output.
+This option allows you to choose the synthesizer you wish NVDA to use for speech output.

+For a list of the Synthesizers that NVDA supports, please see the [Supported Speech Synthesizers](#SupportedSpeechSynths) section.

+One special item that will always appear in this list is "No speech", which allows you to use NVDA with no speech output whatsoever.
+This may be useful for someone who wishes to only use NVDA with braille, or perhaps to sighted developers who only wish to use the Speech Viewer.

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |eSpeak NG, Microsoft Speech API Version 4, Microsoft Speech API Version 5, Microsoft Speech plattform, Windows OneCore Voices, no speech|
 |Default |OneCore Voices on Windows 10 or higher, eSpeak NG on Windows 8.1|

-For more information about each  of the Synthesizers that NVDA supports, please see the [Supported Speech Synthesizers](#SupportedSpeechSynths) section.

-One special item that will always appear in this list is "No speech", which allows you to use NVDA with no speech output whatsoever.
-This may be useful for someone who wishes to only use NVDA with braille, or perhaps to sighted developers who only wish to use the Speech Viewer.

-This combo box might contain third party synthesizers such as Vocalizer or Acapela TTS if you installed them.

 #### Synth settings ring {#SynthSettingsRing}